The Pilot’s Guide to Fly-In Communities and Airparks Near Austin TX

 A few practical things I always tell buyers who are looking at airpark properties.

 Operations restrictions matter.
 Every airpark has its own rules.
 Lakeway is sunrise to sunset only, no night operations, maximum 12,500 lb aircraft.
-Georgetown has different rules.
-Horseshoe Bay can handle jets.
+Breakaway Park is residents only.
+Cross Country closes the runway after rain.
+Threshold Ranch requires Stage 3 noise compliance for turbine aircraft.
 Make sure the airpark’s rules match the aircraft you actually fly.
+I covered this topic in depth in my airpark HOA rules guide.

 HOA and airpark fees.
 Most of these communities have membership fees, maintenance assessments, or both.
 At Lakeway, the airpark is funded by member fees and fuel sales.
+Cross Country’s POA owns and maintains the turf runway.
 Georgetown has an HOA structure.
+Breakaway charges a $5,000 entry fee plus $500 annually with no HOA.
 Know what you are paying and what it covers.

 The Bottom Line

-Central Texas has something that most metro areas in the country do not: a real collection of fly-in communities within an hour of a major city.
-From the established luxury of Lakeway Airpark to the brand new lots at Georgetown, from the Lake Travis lifestyle at Spicewood to the resort setting at Horseshoe Bay, there is an airpark for nearly every budget and every type of aircraft.
+Central Texas has something that most metro areas in the country do not: eight fly-in communities and aviation airports within 90 minutes of a major city.
+From the established luxury of Lakeway Airpark to the suburban convenience of Breakaway Park, from the grass-strip simplicity of Cross Country Estates to the instrument-rated infrastructure at Threshold Ranch, there is an airpark for nearly every budget and every type of aircraft.

 The complexity moat around these properties is real.
 Zoning, FAA regulations, financing hurdles, and the simple fact that you cannot build new runways in developed areas all combine to keep supply permanently limited.
 For pilots who want to live the life, the premium is worth it.
 For investors who understand niche assets, the scarcity story is compelling.

-I have been working the Hill Country market for over 15 years and I still get excited when an airpark listing comes across my desk.
-If you are thinking about making a move to one of these communities, or you just want to understand what is available, reach out to me.
-I will walk you through the options and help you figure out which runway fits your life.
+I have been working the Hill Country market for 19 years and I still get excited when an airpark listing comes across my desk.
+If you are a pilot thinking about making a move to one of these communities, or you just want to understand what is available, lets talk.
+I understand both sides of this transaction, the real estate and the aviation.
+And if you want the full step-by-step guide to buying an airpark home, I put that together too.